favonia/cloudflare-ddns/README.markdown

   # Do not set DOMAINS, IP4_DOMAINS, or IP6_DOMAINS
 ```

-Use a token with the **Account - Account Filter Lists - Edit** permission.
+Use a Cloudflare API token with the **Account - Account Filter Lists - Edit** permission.

-IPv6 entries are stored as the smallest allowed range that contains the detected address, because Cloudflare does not allow single IPv6 addresses in WAF lists.
+> 🤖 For IPv6, the updater stores each detected address as the smallest allowed range that contains it, because Cloudflare does not allow single IPv6 addresses in WAF lists.

 ### 🧪 Shared Ownership